MohidFarhan/MohidFarhan.github.io/_posts 2025-08-30-Measuring-The-Universe.md

 If we see a star 30,000 LY from us, we are seeing the star as it was 30,000 years ago, because light that left it 30,000 years ago is only reaching us at that point.
 Conversely, if aliens inhabiting near the stars pointed their telescopes to us, assuming a powerful enough zoom, they would see humans painting mammoths on cave walls and walking on glaciers resulting from the latest ice age.

 This is already an insane distance BUT our galaxy, the Milky Way, is 100,000 LY in diameter.
-We can barely determine the distances of one-third of the contents of our own galaxy, let alone other galaxies.
+We can barely determine the distances of one-third of the contents of our own galaxy, let alone those of other galaxies.
 This realization humbled us quickly and made us push to find another method that was successful at the larger scales.

 ## Spectroscopic Parallax - A misleading name